HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

-### Fulfiller request to cancel
+### Fulfiller request to cancel the Request
-In case a Fulfiller needs to request the cancellation of a request, the Cancellation Request Task is used to request the Placer to cancel their request.
+In some cases a Fulfiller may determine that the authorization for a service for a particular patient is inappropriate or even dangerous.
+Since the Request resource that authorizes the service is only modifiable by the Placer, the Fulfiller uses the  Authorization Cancellation Request Task request the Placer to cancel their request.

 ```
 Request Resource: